NarcisseChangom/Selective-Emigration-and-Economic-Development-A-Generalized-Approach/README.md

   2. A Stata do-file named _appendix_results.do_, which replicates these appendix materials.

 # Runme
 These are master scripts that execute the full set of simulations and empirical analyses.
-The should be executed in the following order:
+They should be executed in the following order:
 - _runme_main.m_: MATLAB script that runs all model simulations and exports the benchmark results.
 - _runme_sensitivity.m_: MATLAB script that tests sensitivity of the benchmark simulations to alternative parameter values.
 - _runme.do_: Stata master do-file for both empirical estimations and simulation-related procedures.

-Software
+# Software
 The empirical analysis was conducted using Stata MP Version 18.
 The theoretical model simulations were implemented in Matlab Version 2024b.